Compare and RecycleSanta hat

 Step 7: Remove Your Micro SD Storage And SIM Card

-This step is probably the easiest.
 Use the SIM card ejector tool included with your phone or a paperclip to open the SIM card slot and take out your SIM card and any external memory cards you have.

 Removing data and performing a factory reset before recycling your old phone is crucial for several reasons.
 Your phone stores significant personal data, including contacts, messages, emails, photos, financial information, and various account credentials.
 If this data falls into the wrong hands, it could lead to identity theft, fraud, or unauthorised access to your accounts.

-By performing a factory reset, you ensure that all your accounts are logged out and cannot be accessed by anyone who might come into possession of your old phone.
+By performing a factory reset, you can ensure that all your accounts are logged out and cannot be accessed by anyone who might come into possession of your old phone.
 This includes social media accounts, email accounts, and other services you may have used on the device.

 6 Min Read

-5 Min Read
+14 Min Read

-10 Min Read
+7 Min Read